 Precautions when taking collagen:

-Collagen is reserved for adults and there is no point in taking collagen supplements before the age of 25.
+Collagen is reserved for adults, and there is no point in taking collagen supplements before the age of 25.

-In the event of renal insufficiency, collagen supplements are not recommended without medical advice.
+If you have renal insufficiency, collagen supplements are not recommended without medical advice.

-Always respect the recommended daily portion.
+Always respect the recommended daily dose.

 What is the best collagen to drink?